 Of course, there is much more to Orlando besides theme parks if you are interesting in exploring beyond the Magic Kingdom.

-Sample itinerary: Choose your park.
-I recommend a park-to-park Universal ticket as both Universal and Islands have so much to offer, including movie themed rides, water rides, great shows, and the Wizarding World of Harry Potter attraction.
+Choose your park.
+I recommend a park-to-park Universal tickets as both Universal and Islands have so much to offer, including movie themed rides, water rides, great shows, and The wonderful Wizarding World of Harry Potter.
 Universal is definitely the better summer choice due to the numerous water based attractions.
 Surprisingly, you can cover much ground at Universal/Islands of Adventure in a single day.

 Head over to popular attractions like Harry Potter first and be sure to download the Wait Time app so you can adjust your day accordingly as to not waste precious time.
-Mythos is a great mid afternoon lunch break within the park.
+Mythos (rated the world’s best theme park restaurant) is a great mid afternoon lunch break within the park.
 After a long day at the park head over to CityWalk where you will find all sorts of entertainment, shops, & restaurant.
 Vivo is a wonderful Italian restaurant!

 Daytrip 5: Anna Maria Island